Beanminchild/Island_Getaway/README.md

 - More to come!

-This is a POC and is very early in its development, i really am making it for myself because i dont like how the notch doesnt really do anything, and will be experimenting with new features and improvments depending on how much i end up using it... if you see anything you think would make it cooler feel free to suggest it!
+This is a POC and is very early in its development,  i really am making it for myself because i dont like how the notch doesnt really do anything, and how the perch app cost money...
+I will be experimenting with new features and improvments depending on how much i end up using it... if you see anything you think would make it cooler feel free to suggest it or just fork and do whatever you want with it!